 However, there doesn't seem to be much of a queue of interested clubs from the bright lights of Europe.
 There are rumours of a move to the Middle East, a reported bid from an unnamed Ukrainian club, and supposed interest from AC Milan.

 But at the moment, there's nothing but rumours and reports -- nothing concrete.

 Until somebody is brave enough to show their hand and save Ben Arfa from a season playing against kids from under-21 teams up and down the land, this is a career that failed to grow into anything other than potential and hope.

-Lee Ryder is the chief sports writer for the Newcastle Chronicle, having worked the patch on Tyneside since 2005 and follows Newcastle from the academy to the first team.
+Lee Ryder is the chief sports writer for the Newcastle Chronicle, and follows Newcastle from academy to first team.
+Follow him on Twitter: @lee_ryder.